miggss107/kickstarter-analysis/README.md

 ### Purpose

 The purpose of this analysis is to find trends within the Kickstarter data.
-The data represents many different campaings with many different outcomes, the purpose of the analysis was to demonstrate the campaign outcones based on their launch dates and their funding goals.
+The data represents many different campaings with many different outcomes, the purpose of the analysis was to demonstrate the campaign outcomes based on their launch dates and their funding goals.

 ## Analysis and Challenges